How VHB can support clients navigating the endangered status of NLEB.

 The final rule classifying the NLEB as endangered went into effect on March 31, 2023.
-Preceding the effective date of the ruling, the USFWS released new tools and resources to aid stakeholders in assessing project impacts to NLEB.
+Preceding the effective date of the ruling, the USFWS released new tools and resources to aid stakeholders in assessing project impacts to the NLEB.
 VHB biologists have closely followed the regulatory changes and guidance documents surrounding the new ruling so we can best support clients navigating this change at every stage of their projects.

-How can VHB help
+How Can VHB Help?

 Survey Techniques